Using Cruit Foundational Assets

 Stop treating your career history like a design project and start treating it like the powerful tool it should be.

-Your many years of experience are not something to hide or clean up—they are your strongest asset.
+Your many years of experience are not something to hide or clean up.
+They are your strongest asset.
 This depth of knowledge is a level of strategy others can't match.
-By focusing on Information Structure instead of manual design, you make sure people instantly understand your value, instead of getting lost in small details.
+Focusing on Information Structure instead of manual design means people instantly understand your value, instead of getting lost in small details.
+Want to see this in practice?
+See how Cruit's smart updates keep every part of your career story accurate over time.

 It’s time to stop fighting with document settings and start showing off what you have achieved.